Overview

 Additional topics for this unit include the following:

-• Determining who your stakeholders are (Users) related to your PoP
+- Determining who your stakeholders are (Users) related to your needs analysis

-• Developing a proposal (Define and Ideate) for a digital learning resource
+- Developing a proposal (Define and Ideate) for a digital learning resource and defining learner personas

-Before you fully jump into the Design Thinking process, it is valuable to spend some time framing your initial design challenge from the perspective of purpose.
+As you continue to explore the Design Thinking process, it is valuable to spend some time framing your initial design challenge from the perspective of purpose.
 Asking yourself why you are creating a digital learning resource is a good path to help ensure you are using your time effectively.
-A well-conceived design stems from a problem in your work or life context, and the problem (and potential solutions) are what guides and anchors you through the different phases of design thinking.
-Using whatever tools you prefer (digital or analog), think about your current instructional context and brainstorm some problems that puzzle or interest you that could potentially be addressed by the creation of a digital learning resource.
+A well-conceived design stems from an applied learning need in your work or life context.
+This need (and potential solutions for it) are what guides and anchors you through the different phases of design thinking.
+Using whatever tools you prefer (digital or analog), think about your current instructional context and brainstorm some learning-related needs that puzzle or interest you that could potentially be addressed by the creation of a digital learning resource.

-The following reading for Unit 1 were selected to help you explore and define a problem of practice related to your professional or life context.
-Review each for its approach to defining and articulating a problem of practice that you can then use as a foundation for the creation of a digital learning resource.
+The following reading for Unit 1 was selected to help you explore and define a learning need related to your professional or life context.
+Review this reading to help you define and articulate a learning need that you can then use as a driver for the creation of a digital learning resource.

 Activity 2 – Take Action

-As part of your preparation for Assignment 1, articulate a problem of practice (PoP) that you are experiencing, ensure that you include your professional or life context, the context of your learners and other stakeholders, and how a digital learning resource may help to solve your PoP.
-A problem of practice can be as simple as the following statement:
+As part of your preparation for Assignment 1, describe the learning need that you have discovered and decided on as your focus.
+Ensure that you include information about your professional or life context, the context of your learners and other stakeholders, and how a digital learning resource may help to solve the learning need you describe.
+A learning need can be as simple.
+For example:

 Activity 3 – Empathy Methods: Learning from Users

-Once you have defined a PoP, it is time to consider your stakeholders.
-In particular, users that you believe need to engage with your digital learning resource to help solve your PoP.
-It is important to gain as deep an understanding of your users’ needs as possible to design effectively.
+Once you have defined a learning need, it is time to consider your stakeholders.
+In particular, learners that would need to engage with your digital learning resource to address the learning need you have described.
+It is important to gain an informed understanding of user needs in order to design effectively.
+Empathy is an excellent pathway to learning more about learners.
 Empathy is the capacity to step into other people’s shoes, to understand their lives, and start to solve problems from their perspectives.
 This process involves observing, engaging, and immersing with the people you are designing for to understand their experiences and motivations.

-Please review the Empathy methods described in the IDEO (2015) Design Kit (i.e., Interview, Group Interview, Expert Interview, Extremes and Mainstreams, Immersion, Analogous Inspiration, Card Sort, Peers Observing Peers, Collage, Guided Tour, and Draw It) and think about which methods you feel would be most helpful to understand the needs of the users you have in mind related to your problem of practice.
+Please review the Empathy methods described in the IDEO (2015) Design Kit (i.e., Interview, Group Interview, Expert Interview, Extremes and Mainstreams, Immersion, Analogous Inspiration, Card Sort, Peers Observing Peers, Collage, Guided Tour, and Draw It) and think about which methods you feel would be most helpful to understand the needs of the users you have in mind related to the learning need you have identified.

 Worsham and Roux (2019) and Brescher Cook and Worsham (2018) have developed a design process and rapid prototyping framework (complete with Toolkit) that provides templated activities related to the learning design process.
 This model, including the Empathy phase of human-centred design may be used as a foundation for your work in this course.
 Review the associated webpages, with a particular focus on the Design Values pages (the Manifesto is a great activity) and the Design Process through the Empathy phase.
 Explore the concept of a manifesto on your own and see what types of inspiration you find.
 Use the Empathy Map template to explore and articulate your findings from the Empathy method you choose.